agormp/phylotreelib/README.md

 2) **Old `graft_with_other_root=True`**

 In 2.x, the caller should explicitly decide what `other` is before calling `graft(...)`:
-- If you want to attach a *single leaf*, pass a string `other="TaxonName"` (and skip the “extra basal branch” complexity entirely).
+- If you want to attach a *single leaf*, pass a string `other="TaxonName"` (and skip the "extra basal branch" complexity entirely).
 - If you want to attach a Tree with a specific root, re-root `other` first (e.g. `other.reroot(...)`) and then call `graft(...)`.

 ### Tree.spr: signature change (and length preservation)